 Hello, I’m Heather Leonard and this blog chronicles my transformation from secondary education into the world of archaeology and, specifically, funerary archaeology and osteoarchaeology.
 Why “A Bone to Pick?”
 I thought it would be interesting to keep a record of my adventures changing to the career I “picked” and this blog discusses the challenges and discoveries I will make during this transition.
 I will be picking over a lot of bones in the next few years!

+I finished my BA in Anthropology from Western Illinois University in May 2021 and am currently working on a Masters in Archaeological Practice through the University of Highlands and Island in Scotland, distance learner.
 I am based in Austin, Texas.
 My particular interests are the burial and funerary practices of colonial Vikings, particularly in the United Kingdom.

 Join me as I make my way through various anthropology and archaeology classes, attend field schools around the world, and discuss the challenges of changing careers while managing a full time day job and raising a family.